ShaunaMyers/kick-start-this/README.md

 ## Overview and Project Goals

-Welcome to Kickstart This - The goal of this application was to stretch boundaries by learning new technologies by emplying new concepts.
+Welcome to Kickstart This - The goal of this application was to stretch boundaries by learning new technologies by employing new concepts.
 The server was built using Express and the database was built using PostgreSQL.
 The frontend was built using React, TypeScript, and materials-ui.

 Focus was paid on MVC architecture: separating concerns and thinking about what components held on to state (controllers) and what components affected the view.
 An example of this is found in the App component